 The default CamelContext offers a concrete implementation of CamelContext.The runtime system includes JVM, OSGi container, JEE application server (e.g., IBM WebSphere AS), and a web container (e.g., Tomcat).

 Domain-Specific Languages (DSL)s enables the realization of the complex project using a high abstraction level.
 Camel offers several DSL models.
-Scala, Java, and Groovy and use object-oriented concepts provide a particular method for EIPs.
+Scala, Java, and Groovy and use object-oriented concepts to provide a particular method for EIPs.
 Also, Spring XML DSL uses XML configuration and is built on the Spring framework.

 Java DSL has IDE support.
 Scala and Groovy DSLs are as same as Java DSL.
 Besides, they provide features of JVM languages such as closures or concise code.
 Spring XML DSL requires XML, and it gives a powerful Spring-based dependency injection technique and abstractions to basic configurations (such as JMS or JDBC connections).